econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/emojicoin-LP.md

 ![LP](./LP.png "LP")

-Constant-product automated market makers (CPAMMs), like those used on emojicoin.fun, automatically set the trading price of two tokens — in this case, an emojicoin denominated in APT.
+Constant-product automated market makers (CPAMMs), like those used on emojicoin.fun, automatically set the trading price of two tokens—in this case, an emojicoin denominated in APT.
 The initial ratio of these tokens sets the price at the start of the CPAMM, while the liquidity curve dictates price changes for each swap transaction.